piatf/miniproject_java/README.md

 Depending on the articles selected, a list of suggestions is proposed at the bottom of the window.

+## Android Application

+As this project is developped in JAVA, it has been adapted to an android application.
+The .apk file will be released by mid-January 2017.

+However, some features are slightly different between JAVA application and Android application.
+For example, in order to fit the screen display on user device, many headed attributes for each article were removed.
+The remaining attributes are now ***Title, Author, Year, Pages, Keywords***.

 ## Requirements

 - JAVA >= 8.0
+- Android >= 4.0 (Ice Cream Sandwich)

 ## Documentation